syncfusion/ej2-react-docs/src/popups/dialog/getting-started.md

 ## Dependencies

-The following list of dependencies are required to use the Dialog component in your application.
+The following list of dependencies are required to use the React Dialog component in your application.

 ```javascript
 |-- @syncfusion/ej2-react-popups